 - Excessive drinking of water, urination, panting or scratching.

 Our veterinarian will also want to know about your pet's daily behavior, including his diet, how much water he drinks and his exercise routine.

 Does your pet have trouble getting up in the morning?

-Does your pet show signs of weakness or unbalance?
+Does your pet show signs of weakness or lack of coordination?

 Does your pet show an unwillingness to exercise?

-Depending on where you live, your pet's lifestyle and age and other factors, your veterinarian may also ask questions to assess your pet's exposure to fleas, ticks, heartworms and intestinal parasites.
-It will develop an individualized treatment or preventive plan to address these issues.
+Depending on where you live, your pet's lifestyle and age, our veterinarian may also ask questions to determine your pet's risk of fleas, ticks, heartworms and intestinal parasites.
+The doctor will then prescribe an individualized treatment or preventive plan to address these issues.